suryagokul/screenmagic/project_sendtext/Readme.md

 	then goto console.

-	click on get trail number and copy that number.

-	paste it to the from_ in the 50th line in run_main code..
+	click on get trail number and copy that number. paste it to the from_ in the 50th line in run_main code..

-	from twilio console copy Twilio Account SID and Auth Token.

 	create twilio_keys file in this directory.I haven't uplodaed here because not to expose my api keys.

-	In that file type below line & replace values with ur api keys.
+	In that file type below line & replace values with ur api keys (Twilio Account SID and Auth Token) taken from twilio console

 		account_sid, auth_token, mobile_no = "urid", "urtoken", "receiverno"